Contributing to PlasmaCopyright (C) 2019, 2021-2022 Plasma Team

 Each patch should contain a single change and changes required by that change (should compile and pass tests).
 Changes may be rolled together when they’re trivial related changes (eg, multiple spelling fixes).

 merge: for merge commits (See the Maintainer’s guide)

 We accept contributions via pull request on github, or via e-mailed patches.
 If you choose to use e-mailed patches then the git format-patchi and/or git send-email tools can generate nice e-mails, however this is not required, diff -uNr is sufficient.
 E-mailed patches should be sent to the dev mailing list.

 We aim to act on your changes reasonably quickly.
 However this is something people do in their spare time, they may be busy with other aspects of their lives and not reply for several days.
 We will provide feedback and guidance where applicable.
 We want you to enjoy working with Plasma and that means we will try to help you make the most of your development time.

 A reviewer accepting your code will ask themselves "Does this change make Plasma better?" if the answer is yes and you’re a first time contributor, they’ll click the merge button and might follow-up with some further changes of their own (eg for style).
 If you’re more experienced they’ll be a greater expectation on you to confirm to style and cover edge cases.

 If you’re stuck and the Documentation doesn’t contain the answer or clue you need, or you’re struggling to find it.
 Please ask for help.
 The Contact page of the website lists all the ways you can get in touch.
-In particular the Plasma Help mailing list and IRC channel are the best resources for help.
+In particular the Plasma Help mailing list and Discord server are the best resources for help.

 For bugs or missing information please file a bug.